COMMENTS

 Pseudanthias taeniatus (Klunzinger 1884) banded, referring to three wide, white longitudinal bands on sides of male

-Pseudanthias taira Schmidt 1931 named for the “Japanese hero” Taira Aimori (also spelled Aomori), presumably a member of the 12-century Taira samurai clan that dominated Japanese politics in the 12th century, whose grave Schmidt said is on Amami-Oshima Island, Ryukyu Islands, Japan (type locality), near the village Urakami [presumably a noun in apposition, without the patronymic “i”]
+Pseudanthias taira Schmidt 1931 named for the “Japanese hero” Taira Aimori (also spelled Aomori), presumably a member of the 12-century Taira samurai clan that dominated Japanese politics in the 12th century, whose grave Schmidt said is on Amami-Oshima Island, Ryukyu Islands, Japan (type locality), near the village Urakami [presumably a noun in apposition, without the genitive “i”]

 Pseudanthias tequila Gill, Tea & Senou 2017 named for the alcoholic beverage “tequila sunrise,” referring to “vibrant” life colors of the male (purple to pink with orange-red stripe, dorsal fin greenish yellow anteriorly, posteriorly red with blue basal area, anterior part of anal fin red, and pelvic fins bright yellow)